For Students Who Minor in Railway Heritage Tourism Management,

 That could be you.

 Organizations seeking to employ the services of a Davis & Elkins College/Center for Railway Tourism intern should know there is wide latitude in designing the internship experience.
-Contact the Davis & Elkins College Director of Career Services & Student Employment Lisa Reed or Center for Railway Tourism Director Jim Porterfield for more information.
+Contact the Davis & Elkins College Director of Career Services Chris Jones or Center for Railway Tourism Director Jim Porterfield for more information.